iterative/dvc.org/content/docs/command-reference/add.md

 are taken under the hood:

 1. Calculate the file hash.
-2. Move the file contents to the cache (transfer them to remote storage with `--to-remote`), using the file hash to form the cached file path (see [Structure of cache directory](/doc/user-guide/project-structure/internal-files#structure-of-the-cache-directory) for details).
+2. Move the file contents to the cache, using the file hash to form the cached file path (see
+   [Structure of cache directory](/doc/user-guide/project-structure/internal-files#structure-of-the-cache-directory) for details).
+Using the `--out` and `--to-remote` options with an external target, the data is copied instead (to cache or remote storage).
 3. Attempt to replace the file with a link to (or copy of) the cached data (more details on file linking ahead).
 A new link is created if a different `--out` `path` is given.
 Skipped if `--to-remote` is used